autoplot/documentation/javadoc/org/das2/qds/WritableDataSet.md

-# org.das2.qds.WritableDataSetSome QDataSets are be mutable as well, meaning their values can be assigned
+# org.das2.qds.WritableDataSet

- as well as read.
+Some QDataSets are be mutable as well, meaning their values can be assigned as well as read.
 In addition to the value() method they have putValue() methods.
  These datasets cannot be written to once they are made immutable by calling the makeImmutable() of MutablePropertyDataSet, and clients